52North/pubopen/communities/marketing.md

 # Marketing and Public Relations
-As [Zach Holman](http://zachholman.com/) put it, "Open Source doesn't just market itself".
+As [Zach Holman](http://zachholman.com/) puts it, "Open Source doesn't just market itself".
 Communication and interaction with the public and other developers is important to help the community grow and make your hard work known to the world!

 The following quick reads provide an idea of what is important if you want your software/project to be used:
 * [Open Source Doesn't Just Market Itself](http://zachholman.com/posts/open-source-marketing/) (Zach Holman)